lukejacksonn/hyperapp-wiki/Installation.md

 You can also skip the installation and try HyperApp in the online REPL.

-> The online REPL is a work in progress and will be available over the next weeks.
-In the meantime, use [this](https://codepen.io/jbucaran/pen/Qdwpxy) CodePen template.
+> The online REPL is not ready yet, in the meantime, use [this](https://codepen.io/jbucaran/pen/Qdwpxy) CodePen template.

 ## Build Pipeline